openstack/openstack-manuals/doc/admin-guide-cloud/source/networking_introduction.rst

 **Basic allowed-address-pairs operations.**

-- Create a port with a specified allowed address pairs:
+- Create a port with a specified allowed address pair:

   .. code:: console